Myriopteris gracilis: Taxonomy

 Myriopteris gracilis was first described by Antoine Laurent Apollinaire Fée in 1852, based on material collected by Nicholas Riehl near Hillsboro, Missouri.
 The type collection is Riehl 529.
 Fée did not explain his choice of the epithet "gracilis", which means "slender".
 Fée recognized Myriopteris as a new genus containing some highly-dissected American ferns placed by other authors in Cheilanthes, and described a few new species, including M. gracilis, which he considered to be closely related.
-Most contemporary authors preferred to recognize a broad concept of Cheilanthes, including Myriopteris.
+Most contemporary authors preferred to recognize a broadly circumscribed Cheilanthes, including Myriopteris.
 Thomas Moore transferred the species to that genus as Cheilanthes feei in 1857.
 He used Fée's name as the epithet, as the name Cheilanthes gracilis had already been used for a different fern.
 The existing use of that name had been overlooked by Riehl, who labeled some of his specimens C. gracilis, and Georg Heinrich Mettenius published it as a name for Fée's species in 1859, creating a nomen illegitimum (nom. illeg.).

 Additional taxonomic difficulties were created by confusion with the eastern species Cheilanthes lanosa.
 William Jackson Hooker treated them together in Flora Boreali-Americana (1840) and Species Filicum (1858) as C. vestita Sw.
 In 1859, Daniel Cady Eaton distinguished the two taxa, but erroneously referred to the western material as C. lanosa and eastern material as C. vestita.
 After Hooker's death in 1865, his colleague John Gilbert Baker completed the revision of his manuscripts and published Synopsis Filicum in 1868.
 Hooker and Baker distinguished the eastern and western taxa, referring to it as C. lanuginosa, a previously unpublished name by Thomas Nuttall.
 (They also noted the priority of C. gracilis Riehl, but passed over it by application of the Kew Rule.)
 The epithet "lanuginosa" means "woolly", the term used by Hooker and Baker to describe its covering of hairs.
 However, C. lanuginosa was also a nom. illeg., having previously been used by Martin Martens and Henri Guillaume Galeotti for a different Mexican fern in 1842.
 John Smith, unlike Hooker and Baker, recognized Myriopteris in his Historia Filicum of 1875 and transferred C. lanuginosa into that genus as M. lanuginosa.
 Unfortunately, Eugène Fournier had already transferred Martens and Galeotti's name there in 1872, so Smith's name was a nom. illeg. as well.